 Over the past 51 years since the discovery of the woman’s remains, investigators have pursued an expansive number of leads into determining her identity.
 Early in the investigation, her fingerprints were sent to the FBI in Washington and a report of her expensive dental work was distributed in prominent dental magazines.
 Those records were checked against thousands of patient files.
 A police artist sketched a portrait.
 Local hotels, motels, and stores were checked.
 Missing reports from across Arizona, California, Nevada and Utah were all pursued.
-In November, 2021, the case was registered in NamUs as #UP85987.
+In November, 2021, the case was registered in NamUs as UP85987.
 None of these efforts led investigators to determine the woman’s identity, and the case went cold.

-Anyone with information regarding the identity of this woman or the incident is encouraged to contact the Mohave County Sheriff’s Office SIU at 928-753-0753 ext.
-4408, or by calling their toll free number at 800-522-4312 and referencing case DR# 71-0383.
-A DNASolves fund has been created to cover the costs of testing for this case and anyone can contribute here.
+Anyone who has information regarding Colleen Audrey Rice or the incident is encouraged to contact the Mohave County Sheriff’s Office SIU at 928-753-0753 ext.
+4408 or call the toll free number at 1-800-522-4312 and reference DR# 71-0383.